jcmnunes/josenunes.dev/src/blog/welcome-post/index.md

 ---
-title: Welcome to josenunes.xyz
+title: Welcome to josenunes.dev
 date: '2019-05-21T10:00:07.661Z'
 description:
-  In this first post, I talk a little bit about this website and blog and its design process.
+  In this first post, I talk a bit about this website and its design process.
 ---

-Welcome to josenunes.xyz blog.
+Welcome to josenunes.dev blog.
 For a long time, I've been thinking about writing a personal blog.
-A blog is, without a doubt, an excellent opportunity to share and register new exciting things about our industry.

-This blog effectively started when I decided to (finally) make a personal website.
 Although that was something I wanted for a long time, I never had the proper commitment to start building it.
-Over the years, I made several attempts that never got too far, though.
+Over the years, I made several attempts that never got too far.

-My first serious attempt was in 2016, when inspired by a recent design I worked on at the time ([this website ➜](http://exchange.ics.uminho.pt/)), I went for a full page "vibe".
+My first serious attempt was in 2016, when inspired by a recent design I worked on at the time ([this website ➜](http://exchange.ics.uminho.pt/)), I went for a full page layout.

 ![Mock of the first version of the website](site-v1-mock.png)